tomossmith/MS4-OutdoorWorld/README.md

 * ### <span id="credits-acknowledgments"><b>Acknowledgements</b></span>

     - Thank you to everyone on Slack for help and advice
+    - Thanks to all the tutors who have supported me during the project.
+    - Thanks to Code Intitute for the walk through project which I used and referenced during the development.
     - Thank you to my mentor [Caleb Mbakwe](https://www.linkedin.com/in/calebmbakwe/) for his great guidance